 We are an innovative curriculum area and try to make our lessons engaging and thought-provoking.
 As a result, Geography lessons are taught through a range of different learning strategies.
-Pupils are encouraged to become actively involved with their learning through active revision skills and attending weekly lunch time revision sessions in the approach to exams.
-Some students may be offered a subject mentor.
+Pupils are encouraged to become actively involved with their learning.
+This may be through group discussions, presentations or fieldwork opportunities.